Gagan-9/Gagan-9/README.md

 ### 👋 Welcome to my GitHub Profile!

-I am a passionate and enthusiastic **B.Tech Information Technology** student at Guru Nanak Dev Engineering College, Ludhiana.
+I am a **B.Tech Information Technology** student at Guru Nanak Dev Engineering College, Ludhiana.
 Passionate about web development and problem solving.
 With a strong interest in crafting innovative solutions and building impactful digital experiences, I am eager to continuously learn, adapt, and contribute to the dynamic world of technology
 ### 🌟 **About Me**